dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 ## Phoo

 A little scripting language I invented based on the principle that everything is a stack.
 Phoo started as a Javascript port of another scripting language called [Quackery](https://github.com/GordonCharlton/Quackery), but took a left turn early on in development and is nothing like Quackery anymore.
-Phoo is a whole lot faster than Quackery and works well and the code is impressively concise compared to the equivalent Javascript or Python.
-I haven't used Phoo "in" anything yet, and the shell is kind of broken, but Phoo has loads of possibilities of what can be done because it is just a general purpose programming language.
-Javascript source code [on Github](https://github.com/phoo-lang/phoo).
-Phoo's [documentation](https://phoo-lang.github.io/docs/index.html) is a bit primitive, cobbled together by a little Python script, but everything that needs to be documented is documented relatively thouroughly on that link for the outward-facing Phoo words, and as JSDoc comments for Phoo's internals.
+Phoo, when it works, is a whole lot faster than Quackery and the code is impressively concise compared to the equivalent Javascript or Python; but unfortunately when it breaks, it gives sone of the most cryptic and unhelpful error messages of any programming language I've ever seen, second only to a C++ coredump -- not to mention it's a pain to debug in the Javascript debuger.
+(You learn from your failures!)
+I haven't used Phoo "in" anything yet, and the shell is broken, but Phoo has loads of possibilities of what can be done because it is just a general purpose programming language.
+Javascript source code [on Github](https://github.com/dragoncoder047/phoo).
+Phoo's [documentation](https://dragoncoder047.github.io/phoo/docs/index.html) is a bit primitive, cobbled together by a little Python script, but everything that needs to be documented is documented relatively thouroughly on that link for the outward-facing Phoo words, and as JSDoc comments for Phoo's internals.

 ---

 ## Thuepaste

 For a brief spat in March 2022 I got myself obsessed with the [Thue programming language](https://en.wikipedia.org/wiki/Thue_(programming_language)) and wrote [a little interpreter for it](/thuepaste/) and a few demo programs, which are included along with a bunch of other demos I found on the internet.
 I came up with an idea for an algorithm that would determine the probablilty of any given Thue-machine halting, but without actually running it.
-Unfortunately, no matter what approach I took to trying to implement it, it either crashed, got stuck in a loop for hours, ran out of memory, or did some other horrible thing to my browser to make it so slow I had to force-quit and restart it on multiple occasions.
+Unfortunately, no matter what approach I took to trying to implement it, it either crashed, got stuck in a loop for hours, or ran out of memory.
 My idea seems like it would work, I just can't figure out how to implement it.
 Aside from making more demo programs, I don't think I'll get back to this much at all.